-The Arizona Department of Economic Security (DES) is providing the following information for individuals and employers about how returning to work may impact unemployment benefits.
+The Arizona Department of Economic Security (DES) is providing the following information for individuals and employers about how a refusal to accept an offer of suitable work or a refusal to return to work may impact eligibility for unemployment benefits.

-You may continue to be eligible for unemployment benefits if you refuse to return to work due to
+You may continue to be eligible for Pandemic Unemployment Assistance if you refuse an offer of suitable work or refuse to return to work due to one of these circumstances*:

 I have been receiving unemployment benefits, but now I am returning to work.
 What should I do?